hantsy/stripes-tutorial/README.md

 ##Feedback

-I have no more time on updating the codes and document, if you are using Stripes in your projects, and you are willing to contribute this project, please contact me.
+I have no more time to update the codes and document, if you are using Stripes in your projects, and you are willing to contribute this project, please contact me.